VinceGman/pizza-store/README.md

 # pizza-store
  A full-stack application designed for a pizza store, providing functionalities to show, add, delete, and update toppings and recipes.

-To make the testing experience smooth, I have included a service-account.json file with the necessary Google Firestore credentials.
-You will find this file attached to the email that provided you with the link to this project.
-Please place that file in the root of this project.

 download node -> [https://nodejs.org/en](https://nodejs.org/en)

 open terminal, type `node -v` to verify installation

 download project -> [https://github.com/VinceGman/pizza-store](https://github.com/VinceGman/pizza-store)

+If you need extra help, see this resource -> [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 type `npm install` to install necessary project packages

+To make the testing experience smooth, I have included a service-account.json file with the necessary Google Firestore credentials.
+You will find this file attached to the email that provided you with the link to this project.
+Please place that file in the root of this project.
+Otherwise, the project will prompt you how to get this resource for yourself.

 then: